Escape from Tarkov: Factions

-There are two PMC factions that players can choose: United Security (USEC), a Western-based company, hired by a corporation known as TerraGroup to cover up its illegal activities, and BEAR, a company created by the Russian government to investigate these activities.
+There are two PMC factions that players can choose: United Security (USEC), a Western-based company, hired by a corporation known as TerraGroup to cover up its illegal activities, and Battle Encounter Assault Regiment (BEAR), a company created by the Russian government to investigate these activities.
 Each faction has its own gameplay advantages as well as unique cosmetics.
 For example, USEC-based characters begin with greater experience on Western or NATO-based firearms, while BEAR-players receive the same bonus for Russian/Soviet firearms.

-The primary opposing NPC faction are the Scavengers, Tarkov locals that are typically hostile to both BEAR and USEC.
+The primary opposing non-player character faction are the Scavengers, Tarkov locals that are typically hostile to both BEAR and USEC.
 Scavs are divided into several factions and tiers.
 Normal Scavs have low tier gear and weapons, and are the primary AI opponent and are playable on a cooldown timer.
 Besides basic Scavs, the game has Rogues, Cultists, Scav Raiders with better equipment, more complex behaviors, and specific spawn points.
 There are also Scav Bosses with more hitpoints, better equipment, more difficult AI, and some are accompanied by guards.

 Battlestate Games will occasionally alter the spawn rates and maps on which the factions appear during special events.

 Development

-Escape from Tarkov began development in 2012.
-Battlestate Games lead developer Nikita Buyanov stated that he and the staff gained their experience through working at Absolutsoft on their previous game Contract Wars.
+Escape from Tarkov was developed by Battlestate Games, and began development in 2012.
+Nikita Buyanov, the lead developer, taught himself game development by making mods for Half-Life and The Elder Scrolls IV: Oblivion.
+Buyanov and the Battlestate Games staff gained their experience through working at Absolutsoft on their previous game Contract Wars.
 Both Escape from Tarkov and Contract Wars are set in what the developers refer to as the Russia-2028 universe.
 Some development staff also have experience from real-world military experience, with one being a former Spetsnaz operator.

 The developers recorded some weapon sounds by recording real weapons in abandoned warehouses.

 Over the course of the game's beta period, the developers have released regular game updates, including new features, maps, characters, and equipment.
-Major updates often release with a "wipe", in which in-game progress for all players is reset.
+Major updates are often released with a "wipe", in which in-game progress for all players is reset.